kevinchristen/recipes/ThaiPatties.md

 ## Directions
 1. Blend all sauce ingredients together to form a paste
 2. Add to sweet potato, chicken, and quinoa mixture (the more you use the spicier it gets)
-3. Combine all ingredients well, then form into patties
+3. Combine all ingredients well, then form into patties.
+Smaller patties or oblong shapes are easier to flip.
-4. Sear each side until golden brown in a *non-stick* skillet
+4. Sear each side until golden brown in a *non-stick* skillet with cooking oil spray.
+About 4 min per side.

 ## Sweet potatoes
 1. Pierce each a few times with a fork